Loreley Rock

 The Loreley: The Rock, the Myth, and the Middle Rhine

 The Loreley is a 132-metre high slate cliff on the east bank of the Rhine River at the town of Sankt Goarshausen, in the Rhineland-Palatinate state of Germany.
-It marks the narrowest section of the Upper Middle Rhine, where the river compresses between two steep rock faces and the current is strong enough to have wrecked ships historically.
-The cliff acquired a myth in the 19th century - a blonde siren sitting at the top, luring sailors to their deaths with her song - largely because Romantic-era poet Heinrich Heine wrote a poem about it in 1824.
-Before Heine, the Loreley was primarily notable as an unusually effective echo point.
-After Heine, it became one of Germany’s most recognisable symbols.
+It marks the narrowest section of the Upper Middle Rhine, where the river compresses between two steep rock faces and the current has historically been strong enough to wreck ships.
+The cliff acquired its myth in the 19th century, a blonde siren sitting at the top, luring sailors to their deaths with her song, largely because Romantic-era poet Heinrich Heine wrote a poem about it in 1824.
+Before Heine, the Loreley was primarily notable as an unusually effective echo point, the rock face bouncing sound across the gorge in ways that confused and occasionally unnerved passing boatmen.
+After Heine, it became one of Germany’s most recognisable cultural exports.

-Today the Loreley Rock and the surrounding Upper Middle Rhine Valley are UNESCO World Heritage listed (since 2002, covering 65 km of river valley with its castles, vineyards, and cliff towns).
-The rock itself is accessible to visitors, the plateau above has a visitor centre and open-air amphitheatre, and the view from the top - the Rhine curving below between vineyard slopes and fortress walls - is genuinely one of the better river panoramas in Europe.
+Today the Loreley Rock and the surrounding Upper Middle Rhine Valley are UNESCO World Heritage listed (since 2002), covering 65 km of river valley with its castles, vineyards, and cliff towns.
+The view from the plateau above the rock is one of the better river panoramas in Europe: the Rhine curving below between vineyard slopes and fortress walls, container barges and tourist boats working through the narrow channel.

 The Rock and the Plateau

-The plateau at the top of the Loreley (accessible by road, car park, or by steep footpath from the ferry landing at Sankt Goarshausen) is an open grass area with a visitor centre, a small exhibition on the myth and the geology, and the Bernard-Loreley-Freilichtbuhne - an outdoor amphitheatre hosting concerts and events from April to October.
-The venue can hold around 4,000 people and the summer concert programme runs from pop concerts to opera; check the programme at loreley-spektakel.de if you’re timing a visit around an event.
+The plateau at the top is accessible by road, car park, or by steep footpath from the ferry landing at Sankt Goarshausen.
+It holds a visitor centre, a small exhibition on the myth and the geology, and the Bernard-Loreley-Freilichtbuhne, an outdoor amphitheatre hosting concerts and events from April through October.
+The venue holds around 4,000 people and runs a summer programme that extends from pop concerts to opera.
+Check loreley-spektakel.de if you’re timing a visit around an event.

-The viewpoint at the rock’s edge gives the best view in the valley: the river bending below, the town of Sankt Goar on the opposite bank with the ruins of Rheinfels Castle above it, the vineyards on both slopes, and the river traffic (container barges, tourist boats, occasional private yachts) working through the narrow channel.
-In summer, tour boats from the major Rhine cruise operators schedule specific slow passages past the rock with commentary in multiple languages.
+The viewpoint at the rock’s edge gives the full picture: the river bending below, the town of Sankt Goar on the opposite bank with the ruins of Rheinfels Castle rising above it, and the vineyards on both slopes descending to the waterline.
+In summer, tour boats from major Rhine cruise operators run specific slow passages past the rock with multilingual commentary.
+If you’re on the river at the right time, you can hear the amplified voice of the recording from the water level, which has a certain unintentional comedy.

 The Middle Rhine by Boat and Train

 Regional rail runs on both banks.
 The line on the right (east) bank stops at Sankt Goarshausen and gives access to the Loreley.
-The line on the left (west) bank stops at Sankt Goar (directly opposite).
-Trains run hourly.
-Regional passes (BahnCard, Germany 49-Euro ticket) cover these services.
+The left (west) bank line stops at Sankt Goar directly opposite.
+Trains run hourly; regional passes cover these services.

 Combining a downstream boat journey with a return by train is the practical approach for a day trip from Frankfurt (2.5 hours to Koblenz) or Cologne (1 hour to Koblenz).